The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends

-\begin{restatable}{theorem}{ThmKcenter} There is a deterministic expiration-streaming algorithm that stores $\mathcal{O}((\maxK^2/\varepsilon)\log \Delta)$ words and maintains a $(6\parK+2)(1+\varepsilon)$-approximate solution for $\parK$-center, for every $\parK\leq \maxK$, in a general metric. \end{restatable} For $k=1$, we use the algorithm to compute the diameter and achieve an improved approximation factor of $4+\eps$ in a general metric and $1+\sqrt{3}+\eps$ in Euclidean space (\cref{thm:generalMetricMEB}, \cref{thm:EucideanMEB}).
+\begin{restatable}{theorem}{ThmKcenter} There is a deterministic expiration-streaming algorithm that stores $\calO((\maxK^2/\eps)\log \Delta)$ words and maintains a $(6\parK+2)(1+\eps)$-approximate solution for $\parK$-center, for every $\parK\leq \maxK$, in a general metric $\calM$. \end{restatable} For $k=1$, we use our diameter algorithm to achieve an improved approximation factor of $4+\eps$ in a general metric (\cref{thm:generalMetricMEB}) and $1+\sqrt{3}+\eps$ in Euclidean space (\cref{thm:EucideanMEB}).

-All our algorithms report not only an objective value but also a feasible solution, i.e., a pair of points that is approximately the farthest or a set of $k$ center points. \cref{tab:diameter} lists the known approximation factors for diameter and $1$-center in high-dimensional Euclidean space under different streaming models, including our new expiration model, and two more restricted ones of sliding-window and insertion-only streams.
+All our algorithms report not only an objective value but also a feasible solution, i.e., a pair of points (that is approximately the farthest) or a set of $k$ center points. \cref{tab:diameter} lists the known approximation factors for diameter and $1$-center in high-dimensional Euclidean space under different streaming models, including our new expiration model, and two more restricted ones of sliding-window and insertion-only streams.
 (We restrict the table to $k=1$ and the Euclidean case to minimize clutter.)